 When we share your data with other organisations

-Sometimes we might do this without your permission, but only so we can carry out our role in supporting you as a witness.
+Sometimes we might do this without your permission, but only so we can carry out our role in supporting you as a victim or witness.
 The legal basis for this is called 'public task'.

 If you want us to refer you to another support organisation, we might share your information with them so they can help you.
 We'll always get your permission before doing this.